ReproNim/reproflow-data-sync/code/README.md

 - `reproevents`
   - `isotime` field is precise and reliable, and looks like more precise than birch `iso_time`, fluctuation in range 0.00-0.01 sec.
   - `reproevents` events also matched with DICOMs well close to `birch`, but this is not always 100% match.
 It's possible that precision is even better than `birch` one, so it should be considered in future when calculating global clock information.
   - in `ses-20240809` we determined that client time in this logs is not precise and contains a lot of records with the same time, so it's not reliable to use it as a master clock.
+  - in `ses-20240809` we also determined that `server_time` is not consistent and contains gap like 4 or 14 sec, and 7 trigger pulses are missed at all.
 - `psychopy`
   - `isotime` field is less precise, fluctuation in range 0.00-0.03 sec.
 - `qrinfo` / `reprostim_video`